ameliabedelia/fi_fsu/content/post/2024-10-11_postdoc_position/index.md

 * Curiosity, motivation, enthusiasm, and attention to detail

 **Nice to have, but not required:**
-* Familiarity with analysis of NGS data and R or Python for statistics and data analysis.
-However, an eagerness and commitment to learning is more important than previous experience.
+* Proficiency using R or Python for statistics and data analysis, familiarity with NGS data analysis.
+But an eagerness and commitment to learn is more important than previous experience.
 * Experience with microbial co-culture setups or designing synthetic microbial communities.